New Sunderland Bridge Project, United Kingdom

 Financing

-In July 2008, the UK Government, through the Department for Transport (DfT), committed to funding £98m towards the bridge, approach roads and associated associated infrastructure.
-The remaining funds will be contributed by the One North East and Sunderland City Council.
+In July 2008, the UK Government, through the Department for Transport (DfT), committed to funding £82.6m towards the bridge, approach roads and associated infrastructure.
+The Sunderland City Council will contribute £31.9m and the One North East will fund the remaining £3.5m.